Higher-twist mechanism and inclusive gluon production in pion-proton collisions: Introduction

-In this study, we apply the running~\cite{Agaev} and frozen coupling approaches in order to compute the effects of the infrared renormalons on the inclusive gluon production at $\pi p$ collision within holographic and pQCD.
-This approach was also employed before~\cite{Ahmadov3,Ahmadov4,Ahmadov5,Ahmadov6,Ahmadov7,Ahmadov8,Ahmadov9} to calculate the inclusive meson production in $pp$ and $\gamma\gamma$ collisions.

-The paper is planned as follows.
-The formulae for the calculation of the contributions of the higher-twist and leading-twist diagrams are provided in Section \ref{ht}.
-Some formulae and analysis of the higher twist effects on the dependence of the pion distribution amplitudes by the running coupling constant approach is presented in Section \ref{ir}, and the numerical results for the cross section and discussion of the dependence of the cross section on the pion distribution amplitudes are presented in Section \ref{results}.
-Finally, our conclusions and the highlights of the study are listed in Sec.~\ref{conc}.
+The contents of the paper is as follows.
+The related formulas for the calculation of the contributions of the higher-twist and leading-twist diagrams are provided in the next section.
+The formulas and analysis of the higher twist effects on the dependence of the pion distribution amplitudes by the running coupling constant approach are presented in Section~\ref{ir}, and the numerical results for the cross-section and discussion of the dependence of the cross-section on the pion distribution amplitudes are presented in Section~\ref{results}.
+Finally, our conclusions and the highlights of the study are listed in Section~\ref{conc}.